matyasbohacek/genai-video-generation/README.md

 # GenAI Video Generation

-This repository contains open-source text-to-video model wrappers, simplifying their inference to a single, standardized function.
+This repository contains open-source text-to-video model wrappers, simplifying their inference to a single, standardized interface.

 ## Models